josuneha/JDBC/ExercisesLab.md

 ## Exercise 8: Example of hacking a SQL query

 In this exercise you will test the usefulness of PreparedStatements.
-In the first file, we have use a common SQL sentence while in the second file we have used a PreparedStatement.
+In the first file [basicJDBCHacked], we have use a common SQL sentence while in the second file [basicJDBCHacked2] we have used a PreparedStatement.
 Please, execute both files using in both the same input and see the difference.
-To execute first file: java basicJDBCHacked "Nancy' or 1=1 or "FirstName=' " To execute first file: java basicJDBCHacked2 "Nancy' or 1=1 or "FirstName=' "
+- To execute first file: java basicJDBCHacked "Nancy' or 1=1 or "FirstName=' "
+- To execute first file: java basicJDBCHacked2 "Nancy' or 1=1 or "FirstName=' "